Learn about the procedural guide for selling and leasing off-plan real estate projects after its approval

 The guide also includes procedures for suspending violating real estate projects until the violations are removed, and revoking licenses in the event that decisions are issued by the Supervisory Committee to deal with defaulted projects, whether by returning funds, consensual liquidation or referral to the competent court.

-The guide also includes procedures for suspending violating real estate projects until the violations are removed.
-It also allows the real estate developer to submit a request to approve the partial or total completion of the project, and to submit requests to change the unit models or the legal track of the project, especially in cases that require moving the project to the “third track” allocated for properties that are not registered in kind.
+It also allows the real estate developer to submit a request to approve partial or total completion of the project, and submit requests to change the unit models or the legal track of the project, especially in cases that require moving the project to the "third track" reserved for properties that are not registered in kind.

 Activation of escrow accounts and administrative replacement